 How to Grow Goji Berries

 Goji berry plants are perennial and hardy in zones 5 to 9.
 It requires full sun for a maximum berry crop but can be grown in partial shade.
 The plants grow well in rich, well-draining soil with an alkaline pH of 8.2 to 8.6.
-A soil additive, such as wood ash works well as a fertilizer for goji since the high mineral content of the ash makes it alkaline.
+A soil additive, such as wood ash, works well as a fertilizer for goji since the ash’s high mineral content makes it alkaline.

 Health Benefits of Goji Berries